-Watch this episode and find out how to contact Jeff Cottrill to book him for your event and order his CD: This Album is NIT FENNY!
+Watch this episode and find out how to get a signed copy of his CD: This Album is NIT FENNY!

 Armenian genocide survivor, author of 25 books, and an upcoming piece on Broadway, Keith Garebian talks about his groundbreaking memoir Pain: Journeys Around My Parents, the effects of intergenerational PTSD, his two upcoming books, and Broadway debut.